 The Bible describes the return of Abraham and Isaac from Mount Moriah to their home in Beersheba (Genesis 22:19), while Sarah’s death occurs in the family’s previous place of residence in Kiryat Arba (ibid.
 23:2).
 The obvious explanation of this discrepancy is that they lived together after the Akedah in Beersheba, and after some time, in the context of Abraham’s wanderings, returned to their home in Kiryat Arba, where Sarah died.
 Thus Josephus describes the return of the father and son from the adventure of Mount Moriah to Sarah’s embrace:

-So Abraham and Isaac receiving each other unexpectedly, and having obtained the promises of such great blessings, embraced one another; and when they had sacrificed, they returned to Sarah, and lived happily together, God affording them his assistance in all things they desired.
+So Abraham and Isaac receiving each other unexpectedly, and having obtained the promises of such great blessings, embraced one another; and when they had sacrificed, they returned to Sarah and lived happily together, God affording them his assistance in all things they desired.
 (Josephus, Antiquities 1.236, W. Wheaton trans.).

 Josephus leaves the question of the disclosure of the commandment of the Akedah to Sarah ambiguous, but he does describe a process of renewed family unification.
 According to him, there is no connection between Sarah’s death and the news of the Akedah journey.
-In contrast, two land of Israel traditions in compositions edited from the fifth century onwards describe an irreparable rift between Abraham and Sarah that was generated by Sarah’s hearing of Abraham’s obedience to the command of the Akedah.
+In contrast, two Land of Israel traditions in compositions edited from the fifth century onwards describe an irreparable rift between Abraham and Sarah that was generated by Sarah’s hearing of Abraham’s obedience to the command of the Akedah.

 The earliest version of this tradition appears in Pesiqta de-Rav Kahana and Leviticus Rabbah: